givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - Big Compute.md

 An amazing trainer:

 -   Creates a safe environment in which learning can take place.

 -   Stimulates the participant's thinking.

 -   Involves the participant in the learning process.

 -   Manages the learning process (on time, on topic, and adjusting to benefit participants).

 -   Ensures individual participant accountability.

 -   Ties it all together for the participant.

-- Provides insight and experience into the learning process.
+-   Provides insight and experience to the learning process.

 -   Effectively leads the whiteboard design session discussion.

 -   Monitors quality and appropriateness of participant deliverables.

 -   Effectively leads the feedback process.

 ## Whiteboard design session flow

 Each whiteboard design session uses the following flow:

 **Step 1: Review the customer case study (15 minutes)**

+**Outcome**

-**Outcome**: Analyze your customer's needs.
+Analyze your customer's needs.

-- Customer's background, situation, needs, and technical requirements.
+-   Customer's background, situation, needs and technical requirements

-- Current customer infrastructure and architecture.
+-   Current customer infrastructure and architecture

-- Potential issues, objectives, and blockers.
+-   Potential issues, objectives and blockers

 **Step 2: Design a proof of concept solution (60 minutes)**

+**Outcome**

-**Outcome**: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.
+Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 -   Determine your target customer audience.

 -   Determine customer's business needs to address your solution.

 -   Design and diagram your solution.

 -   Prepare to present your solution.

 **Step 3: Present the solution (30 minutes)**

+**Outcome**

-**Outcome**: Present solution to your customer.
+Present solution to your customer:

-- Present solution.
+-   Present solution

-- Respond to customer objection.
+-   Respond to customer objections

-- Receive feedback.
+-   Receive feedback

 **Wrap-up (15 minutes)**

-- Review preferred solution.
+-   Review preferred solution

 ## Before the whiteboard design session: How to prepare

 Before conducting your first whiteboard design session:

 -   Read the Student guide (including the case study) and Trainer guide.

 -   Become familiar with all key points and activities.

 -   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

-- Before the whiteboard design session, discuss the case study to pick up more ideas.
+-   Prior to the whiteboard design session, discuss the case study to pick up more ideas.

 -   Make notes for later.

 ## During the whiteboard design session: Tips for an effective whiteboard design session